MajorZiploc/tooling_notes/art/blender/notes.md

 shift + alt + z -- hide overlays (good for seeing textures without a bunch of noise on your model)

+export UV map on texture to make easier to see when creating textures in krita:
+UV Editor -> UV -> Export UV Layout

 ### Rigging

 Rigify plugin is a must